 The line of appreciating your parents for who they are and who they were as they raised you, while birthing your own inner voice of the kind of parent you want to be for your children.

-The reason the line is thin is because, I humbly believe that there is a balance that we need to be cognizant of.
+The line is thin because there is a balance that we need to be cognizant of.
 Our parents have their stories and so do their parents.
 We have our hopes, dreams and aspirations as did they.
 I have never met a parent who hasn't tried their best.
 Some have done a fine job and others struggled wildly.

 You may have had wonderful connections and great years or you may have had years streaked with sadness, loneliness and confusion.
 You may have gone through a blend of experiences where you felt important, seen and understood and at other times wondered about your value, if you're allowed to speak up or if anyone noticed you.